 Training and Experimentation in Computational Biology (TECBio)

-The University of Pittsburgh, School of Medicine offers a Training and Experimentation in Computational Biology: Simulation and Visualization of Biological Systems at Multiple Scales (TECBio) is a 10-week, summer, REU program that provides a challenging graduate-level research experience in computational biology.
+The University of Pittsburg, School of Medicine offers a Training and Experimentation in Computational Biology: Simulation and Visualization of Biological Systems at Multiple Scales (TECBio).
+It is a 10-week summer REU program that provides a challenging graduate-level research experience in computational biology.
 Applications are available on the University of Pittsburgh, School of Medicine website.